Asabeneh/asabeneh/README.md

 I am an _educator_, _programmer_, _full-stack developer_, _motivator_, _content creator_ and _data analyst_.

 ## Testimonials
-Read or write a testiomonal here [link](https://testimonify.herokuapp.com/)
+Read or write a testiomonal [here](https://testimonify.herokuapp.com/)

 ## Technologies which I teach and use: